 The feature resolution of ATL14 and ATL15 is limited by the spatial resolution of the ICESat-2 tracks, the temporal sampling of the tracks, and the resolution of the grids chosen for these data products.
-More detailed information on all three limitations can be found in the ATBD section 2.1 | Limitations of the ATL14/15 product.
-Users should consult the data\count and h\sigma fields to help understand how spatial coverage by ICESat-2 might affect the accuracy of surface-height estimates.
+More detailed information on all three limitations can be found in the "Section 2.1 | Limitations" of the ATL14/15 ATBD.
+Users should consult the data_count and data_h_sigma fields to help understand how gaps in coverage by ICESat-2 might affect the accuracy of surface-height estimates.

-Error estimation for the ATL14 and ATL15 data sets is detailed in the ATBD section 3.4.9 | Error estimates.
+Error estimation for the ATL14 and ATL15 data sets is detailed in the "Section 3.4.9 | Error estimates" of the ATBD.